ncatlab/nlab-content/pages/6/7/6/4/4676/content.md

 * a morhims of bundle gerbes $\pi_1^* \mathcal{L} \otimes\pi_2^* \mathcal{L} \to \pi_1^* \mathcal{L}$;

-* which is associative up to a choice of ccoherent 2-morphisms.
+* which is associative up to a choice of coherent 2-morphisms.

 ## Examples